seanblonien/deep-enum-core/README.md

 ## Limitations

-- Does not work at all with arrays.
+- Does not work with arrays.
   - This shouldn't be a problem for the deep-enum constant use case, but for the deep-enum interface use case, you just have to use the accessors to change the array as hole (no partial updates for arrays).

 ## Benchmarks